coolinmc6/cm-blog/README.md

 - I solved the problem another way...probably not the best way to do it but it works.

 **Next Steps:**
-- Add delete button to PostsShow
+- Add delete button to PostsShow XX
-- style the Add Post form better
+- style the Add Post form better XX
-- NavLinks for active class
 - About Page linking to my other projects
+- Main image for front page